 I think you first need to get a good idea of how to develop your conversation confidence.
 Once you get the attitude component handled, starting conversations with anyone becomes a walk in the park.

-Check out my presentation on this topic here, which will teach you a simple, 3-step formula for developing your conversation confidence.
+Check out my instructional presentation on this topic on this page, which will teach you a simple, 3-step formula for developing your conversation confidence.

 The Golden Rule: Be Friendly